istio/istio.io/content/docs/tutorial/fault-injection-with-istio.md

 ---
 title: Fault injection with Istio
-overview: Inject an HTTP error and a delay to test our microservices in production.
+overview: Inject an HTTP error and a delay to test your microservices in production.

 weight: 110

 ---

-In this module you will perform _fault injection_ on our application. you know that in real life our microservices will fail, you cannot prevent all possible failures.
-What you can do is to verify that our microservices react to failures in a best possible way. you definitely want to prevent _cascading failures_: a situation when a failure in one microservice causes chain of failures in other microservices.
+In this module you will perform _fault injection_ on your application. you know that in real life your microservices will fail, you cannot prevent all possible failures.
+What you can do is to verify that your microservices react to failures in a best possible way.
+You definitely want to prevent _cascading failures_: a situation when a failure in one microservice causes chain of failures in other microservices.

-To verify that our microservices behave well under failures, first you inject a fault, an HTTP error on the path from one microservice to another.
-Next, you introduce a delay on a path between two microservices. you inspect how our microservices react to the faults you injected.
+To verify that your microservices behave well under failures, first you inject a fault, an HTTP error on the path from one microservice to another.
+Next, you introduce a delay on a path between two microservices. you inspect how your microservices react to the faults you injected.

-1. Configure a virtual service to inject a fault on requests to _ratings_, for our test user `jason`:
+1. Configure a virtual service to inject a fault on requests to _ratings_, for your test user `jason`:

     {{< text bash >}}
     $ kubectl apply -f https://raw.githubusercontent.com/istio/istio/release-1.1/samples/bookinfo/networking/virtual-service-ratings-test-abort.yaml